A Cat, Shozo, and Two Women

 A Cat, Shozo, and Two Women (猫と庄造と二人のをんな, Neko to Shōzō to futari no onna), also titled Shozo, a Cat, and Two Women, is a 1956 Japanese comedy film directed by Shirō Toyoda.
 It is based on Jun'ichirō Tanizaki's 1936 novella A Cat, a Man, and Two Women.

 Plot

 Kitchenware salesman Shōzō shows more affection for his cat Lily than for the people around him.
 When his disgruntled wife Shinako moves out, his mother Orin, who never got along with her daughter-in-law, encourages him to marry Fukuko, the young daughter of Shōzō's wealthy uncle Nakajima.
 Fukuko is soon enervated by her future husband's obsessive love for his cat.
-Shinako talks Fukuko into giving Lily to her, speculating that the couple will fall out with each other over the cat's absence, and that Shōzō will eventually take Shinako back.
+Shinako, who moved in with her sister, talks Fukuko into giving Lily to her, speculating that the couple will fall out with each other over the cat's absence, and that Shōzō will eventually take Shinako back.
 Although Shōzō and Fukuko do separate after repeated quarrels, he refuses to re-unite with Shinako.
+Lily escapes from Shinako's flat, and while Shōzō searches for her, Fukuko and Shinako get engaged in a fight.
 Thrown out of his home by Fukuko, whose father paid the mortgage for the house, he walks along the rainy beach, his cat in his arms.